FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ![Select part page](images/hls_05.png)

-* This displays the _Settings_ page of the wizard.
+* You will now see the _Settings_ page of the wizard.
-	* The Settings page lets you specify a clock period or frequency for the design, and a clock uncertainty.
+	* The _Settings_ page lets you specify a clock period or frequency for the design, and a clock uncertainty.
 The default clock for the tool is a clock period of 10 ns (or 100 MHz), and a clock uncertainty of 27%.
-In this case enter the default clock frequency but change the uncertainty to 2 ns as shown in the image below.
+In this case enter the default clock frequency of 10 ns but change the uncertainty to 2 ns as shown in the image below.
-	* The Settings page also lets you specify the _flow_target_ for the HLS component build process as being either to generate a Vivado IP or a Vitis kernel as described in [Target Flow Overview](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/P4DbGaxyPEWYEJfsO7o1Dw) in the Xilinx User Guide.
+	* The _Settings_ page also lets you specify the _flow_target_ for the HLS component build process as being either to generate a Vivado IP or a Vitis kernel as described in [Target Flow Overview](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/P4DbGaxyPEWYEJfsO7o1Dw) in the Xilinx User Guide.
 The interface requirements of the Vivado IP or a Vitis kernel are different as explained in [Interfaces of the HLS Design](https://docs.amd.com/r/4lwvWeCi9jb~DWzdfWuVQQ/wEdlxulOAT50bjDEn06U5Q).
 The default _flow_target_ is the Vivado IP flow.
 Keep these default settings for this tutorial.
-	* Below the flow_target you can also specify the _package.output.format_ for the tool to generate when packaging the design.
-The default output format is the Vivado IP, which generates a .zip file to be added to your IP catalog, letting you use the HLS generated RTL design in other designs.
+	* Below the _flow_target_ you can also specify the _package.output.format_ for the tool to generate when packaging the design.
+The default output format is the Vivado IP, which generates a zip-file to be added to your IP catalog, letting you use the HLS generated RTL design in other designs.
 	* The data you entered here and above are all stored in the configuration file.
 	* Select `Next` to proceed to the Summary page.

 ![Settings page](images/hls_06.png)

-* The Summary page reflects the choices you have made on the prior pages.
+* The _Summary_ page reflects the choices you have made on the prior pages.
 Review the summary and select `Finish` to create the HLS component, or select Back to return to earlier pages and change your selections.
-* When the HLS component is created the `vitis-comp.json` file for the component is opened in the central editor window, and the HLS component becomes active in the _Flow Navigator_ (in the lower left pane) as shown below.
-When the HLS component is the active component, the _Flow Navigator_ enables running C Simulation, C Synthesis, C/RTL Co-simulation, Package, and Implementation.
+* When the HLS component is created you will get back to the Vitis IDE with the opened component workspace.
+Now it is time to explain the Vitis IDE in more detail.
+In the image below you can see five areas or panes in the IDE, if you are familiar with Visual Studio Code you may notice some similarities.
+The pane numbered with 1 is the _tool bar_ which allows you to switch between major features of the tool: the _Vitis Component Explorer_ (this is where you are at the moment), the _Search_ function, _Source Control_, the _Debug_ view, _Examples_, and the _Analysis_ view.
+Pane 2 is the _Vitis Component Explorer_ which can be used to view a virtual hierarchy of the workspace.
+The view displays the different elements of the component or project, such a sources and outputs folder.
+It does not show the real folder structure on the file system.
+In the _Flow Navigator_ in pane 3  you can select the actual component and the tools you can apply to it (C Simulation, C Synthesis C/RTL Cosimulation,  Package and Implementation).
+Pane 4 is the central editor window where you can edit the sources and view reports etc. Pane 5 is the console and terminal area, which may not be opened if you have not started a tool yet.

 ![Vitis GUI with component](images/hls_07.png)